Server Logs – what they are, how and where you can view them

 - Analysis of work processes.

-All the necessary information can be obtained in the server logs (Server Logs), that are files that contain entries about the various processes, user actions, etc. But to do this, you need to understand where this data is stored and, most importantly, how to work with it.
+All the necessary information can be obtained in the server logs (Server Logs), which are files that contain entries about the various processes, user actions, etc. But to do this, you need to understand where this data is stored and, most importantly, how to work with it.

 What are server logs?

-In fact, the word “server logs” is a trite transliteration of the phrase “server log”, which translates as “server log”.
+In fact, the word “server logs” is a trite transliteration of the phrase “server log,” which translates as “server log.”